 and extreme climatic events, and the effect of elevated CO2

 in combination with disturbances such as fire on plants and communities.
-Visit our new website weedfutures.net
+Visit our website weedfutures.net

 Plants produce and disperse a huge number of organic chemical compounds (VOCs) that become volatile when exposed to ambient air and generally produce a distinctive odour.
 In nature, plants’ being immobile organisms means they need VOCs to interact with their environment and other species in order to attract pollinators, deter herbivores and pathogens, cope with stressors and communicate with other plants.
-We are looking at the difference in VOC emissions between native and exotic plant species to determine if this is related to invasion success.
+We are looking at how global change factors will influence VOC emissions and the consequences this will have on plant community function.

 Plant functional traits

 Understanding variation in plant functional traits and how they contribute to the diversity of ecological strategies employed by plants is a continuing research interest in the lab.
-Our research includes understanding relationships between plant traits and invasive success, understanding global patterns of variation in key traits such as leaf size (with Assoc.
-Prof. Ian Wright) and plant height (with Prof. Angela Moles and colleagues), and looking at relationships between plant traits and leaf isoprenoid emission capacity (with Assoc.
-Prof. Ian Wright and colleagues).
+Our research includes understanding relationships between plant traits and invasive success and understanding global patterns of variation in key traits.

 Myrtle rust is a pathogenic rust fungus native to Central and South America.
 It attacks plants in the Myrtaceae family, one of the most ecologically and economically important plant families in Australia.
 Since its introduction to Australia in 2010, myrtle rust has caused shoot dieback, reduced recruitment, and adult plant mortality in susceptible species.
 Through a combination of glasshouse studies, fieldwork and modelling techniques, we are studying the ecological impacts of myrtle rust in Australian ecosystems, with a focus on compositional changes and recruitment after fire in coastal woodland communities.

-Images (top-bottom): The south African Pelargonium capitatum is invasive in Western Australia (Photo: Julia Cooke), Cattai Creek (photo: John Martyn), growing acacias in the glasshouse for volatile experiments (photo: Christina Birnbaum), an example of extraordinary leaf shapes (photo: John Martyn), Myrtaceae leaf infected by Myrtle Rust (photo: CRC).
+Images (top-bottom): Green walls on urban infrastructure, the south African Pelargonium capitatum is invasive in Western Australia (Photo: Julia Cooke), growing acacias in the glasshouse for volatile experiments (photo: Christina Birnbaum), an example of extraordinary leaf shapes (photo: John Martyn), Myrtaceae leaf infected by Myrtle Rust (photo: CRC).